JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/sort-collections.md

 To specify a nested property, use dot notation.
 All of their values must be objects.

-Example of only sorting devDependencies:
+Example of only sorting `devDependencies` and `pnpm.patchedDependencies`:

 ```json
 {